When working with files in Java, reading the content is a fundamental operation. Java provides multiple methods to read both text and binary files.

 import java.io.*; public class FileInputStreamExample { public static void main(String[] args) { try (FileInputStream inputStream = new FileInputStream("example.bin")) { int byteData; while ((byteData = inputStream.read()) != -1) { System.out.print((char) byteData); // Cast to char for readable output } } catch (IOException e) { e.printStackTrace(); } } } |

-byte by byte.- The
+FileInputStreamopens and reads the fileexample.binbyte by byte.- The

-when the end of the file is reached.
+read()method returns a byte of data or-1when the end of the file is reached.

 Reading Files with Files.readAllLines()

 Introduced in Java 7, NIO (New I/O) provides modern utilities for working with files.
-The Files.readAllLines()
+The Files.readAllLines() method allows us to read the entire content of a text file into a List<String>.
+This is particularly useful when we want to load all lines at once into memory.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 |